kumardss/NG2GitHubProfileSearch/README.md

     After successful registration ClinetID and Client Secret code will be generated.
     By using those codes we can access github profiles data by making AJAX call to GitHub API

-1. Make sure you have these installed
+3. Make sure you have these installed
   - [node.js](http://nodejs.org/)
   - [git](http://git-scm.com/)

-2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC)
+4. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC)

     `git clone https://github.com/kumardss/NG2GitHubProfileSearch.git`

-3. CD to the folder
+5. CD to the folder

     `cd github-profile-search`

-4. Run the following to install the project dependencies:
+6. Run the following to install the project dependencies:

     `npm install`

-5. Run the npm start command to build the code, watch for file changes, and serve up the site locally:
+7. Run the npm start command to build the code, watch for file changes, and serve up the site locally:

     `npm start`

+####Note
-Note that the site will run using `lite-server` and will be served up at the following local address:
+  The site will run using `lite-server` and will be served up at the following local address:
     http://localhost:3000

 *If you use a code editor that launches its own web server please note that it may run on a different port number.